alekdavis/httpyac-extras/README.md

 ### [`.vscode` folder](.vscode)

-The `.vscode` folder holds Visual Studio Code-specific files, most of which do not need to be checked into a source control system; however, there are several exceptions described in the [`.vscode` folder README](.vscode/README.md) file.
+The `.vscode` folder holds Visual Studio Code-specific files, most of which do not need to be checked into a source control system; however, there are several exceptions described in the [`.vscode` folder documentation](.vscode).

 ### [`env` folder](env)

 The `env` folder holds the files containing environment variables.
-For additional information about the environment folder and files, see the [`env` folder README](env/README.md) file.
+For additional information about the environment folder and files, see the [`env` folder documentstion](env).

 ### [`Tests` folder](Tests)

 The `Tests` folder holds the test files which can be logically grouped in subfolders.
-For additional information about the test folder and files, see the [`Tests` folder README](env/README.md) file.
+For additional information about the test folder and files, see the [`Tests` folder documentation](Tests).